What do you do for a living?

 and math quick references.

-England, and Iceland.
+England, the Caribbean, New Zealand, and Iceland.

 Copies of the Literary Review of Canada, which I design.